agnesching19/pin-code/README.md

 ## Following Steps

-1. Connect the numbers' onClick function with screen
-2. Pin shuld be hidden except for the last number (4 digits long)
-3. Read pin from an API
+1. Check pin with an API later
-4. Whether the pin is correct ? (display: OK) : (display: ERROR)
+2. Whether the pin is correct ? (display: OK) : (display: ERROR)
-5. After 3 wrong attempts the pinpad locks for 30 secs, showing LOCKED on the display
+3. After 3 wrong attempts the pinpad locks for 30 secs, showing LOCKED on the display
-6. Write test code
+4. Write test code